EU AI ACT — GUIDE

 PowerQuant Module 1

-AI inventory with per-system role assessment, Annex III classification and Article 25 trigger flags.
+AI inventory with per-system role assessment, Annex III classification and Article 25 trigger flags — for any EU-facing AI or SaaS vendor answering customer and investor AI due-diligence questionnaires (CAIQ, SIG, investor DD), and for deployers building internal compliance evidence.
+You review and approve every answer before it leaves your door.
 Delivered in 5 working days.
 Fixed fee, no subscription.

 Start Module 1